syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 ### Using Package Manger Console

-To update the installed Syncfusion UWP NuGet packages using the Package Manager Console, follow the below steps:
+To update the installed Syncfusion® UWP NuGet packages using the Package Manager Console, follow the below steps:

 1. On the **Tools** menu, select **NuGet Package Manager**, and then **Package Manager Console.**